Junior Witter: British, Commonwealth and European champion

 Witter's response to his first defeat was to go the traditional route towards another crack at a World belt.
 Witter fought six more times since the Judah defeat, beating the likes of Steve Conway (TKO 4) and Colin Mayisela (TKO 2) before, in March 2002, meeting Alan Bosworth for the vacant British light welterweight title, claiming the belt with a stoppage in the third round.
-Witter's next fight saw him pick up the vacant Commonwealth title with a win over Ghanain Laatekwei Hammond.
+Witter's next fight saw him pick up the vacant Commonwealth title with a win over Ghanaian Laatekwei Hammond.
 Two more fights in 2002 saw him beat Lucky Sambo in a non-title fight and Italian Giuseppe Lauri in an eliminator for the WBO light welterweight title.

 Only two fights in 2003 saw the double champion add to his collection when in April 2003 he beat Belgian Jurgen Haeck for the European Union title.
 A first defence of his Commonwealth title took place in September at the MEN Arena in Manchester with a win in the 2nd round giving victory over Kenyan Fred Kinuthia.
 Witter finally challenged for the full European title in June 2004 beating Italian Salvatore Battaglia at the Ice Arena in Nottingham.
 The year ended for Witter with a first defence of his European crown at the Conference Center in Wembley beating Polish fighter Krzyztof Bienias.